digiltd/oh-rtd-test/Pioneer-AVR-Binding.md

 ## Advanced commands

-If you want to use commands that are not predefined by the binding you can use them with a shape # as a prefix.
+If you want to use commands that are not predefined by the binding you can add them manually using a shape # as a prefix.

 Example:

      Switch  AV_AdvCmd { pioneeravr="INIT:livingroom:POWER_QUERY, ON:livingroom:#PO, OFF:livingroom:#PF" }

 This will act as a power switch.
+Parameter may be added using the java format syntax, e.g.:

+     Dimmer  AV_Volume { pioneeravr="*:livingroom:#%03dVL" }

+This will set the volume like the predefined VOLUME_SET command does.

 A list of all commands that are supported by the pioneer receiver can be found here: [http://www.pioneerelectronics.com/PUSA/Support/Home-Entertainment-Custom-Install/RS-232+&+IP+Codes](http://www.pioneerelectronics.com/PUSA/Support/Home-Entertainment-Custom-Install/RS-232+&+IP+Codes)